 Coordination and Support Action

-HCO 6 – 2016 - Towards an ERA-NET on public health research [RTD]
+Suggested change: HCO 6 – 2016 - Towards an ERA-NET on sustainable and resielent health care models

 Specific Challenge

 Currently public health related research, whether population health or health services research, is fragmented, not coordinated and not aligned across the European Union.
 There is a need to render investments in public health research more efficient, learn from each other and better capitalise on the on-going so called natural experiments in Europe.